 There are spectrum needs between stations on-board sub-orbital vehicles and terrestrial/space stations providing functions such as, inter alia, voice/data communications, navigation, surveillance and TT&C.

 The expectation for these operational concepts of suborbital vehicles in non-segregated is to use the same aeronautical services ensuring the safety of life of the conventional aeronautical aircraft.
-The status of the stations on board stations remains the same (e.g. terrestrial stations or/and Earth stations) during the whole flight.
+The status of the stations on board stations remains the same (e.g., terrestrial stations or/and Earth stations) during the whole flight.

 Telemetry, tracking and telecommand would be used without ensuring any safety of life function.]